Shame Vs. Guilt: What’s The Difference?

 Guilt and shame are two words that we use almost interchangeably.
 They both describe a negative emotion in response to our actions, but they have very different meanings.
-In this article, we'll discuss that difference between shame vs guilt in detail because it has a significant impact on how we view ourselves, each other, and the world.
+In this article, we'll discuss the difference between shame and guilt in detail because it has a significant impact on how we view ourselves, each other, and the world.

-In psychology, guilt is defined as an emotional state that appears when we feel we have failed to live up to the morals of ourselves or others.
-Like shame, guilt provokes both thoughts of how we have failed and distressing emotions like sadness, anger, or anxiety.
-It can even cause physical reactions, such as an upset stomach, like shame can.
+Psychologists define guilt as an emotional state that appears when we feel we feel we have failed to live up to the morals of ourselves or others.
+Like shame, guilt provokes thoughts of how we have failed and distressing emotions like sadness, anger, or anxiety.
+It can even cause physical reactions, such as an upset stomach.
 If resolved appropriately, some guilt can be healthy.

 Shame, on the other hand, is defined as an intense feeling about the self that comes from failing to live up to your own or others' standards.
 Sounds similar, right?
-Well, the main difference from guilt is that shame makes you see yourself as a bad person while guilt implies, you are a good person who did something bad.
-Shame is unhealthy, especially if it's not resolved, because it leads to loss of self-esteem over time.
-When you consider shame vs guilt, they can both be unpleasant.
+Well, the main difference from guilt is that shame can cause you tosee yourself as a bad person, while guilt implies that you are a good person who did something “bad.”
+Shame is unhealthy, especially if it's not resolved, because it can lead to loss of self-esteem over time.
+When you consider shame versus guilt, they can both be unpleasant.

 Let's look at an example.
 Imagine you become distracted while driving.
 You don't notice the light turning yellow, so you run a red light, and you almost hit someone.
 If you feel guilt, you might say, "Oh man, oh man, I really messed that up.
 I should be more careful.
 I should work on not getting distracted."

-Overall, the difference between guilt vs shame is important.
+Overall, the difference between guilt and shame is important.
 Guilt can be healthy because it allows us to identify and correct potentially problematic behaviors.
-Shame, on the other hand, finds a problem with the person instead of the behavior.
-Everyone experiences guilt vs shame, some more than others, but you can learn to handle both emotions with the right tools.
+Shame, on the other hand, finds a problem with the person instead of their behavior.
+Everyone experiences guilt and shame, and some more frequently than others, but you can learn to process both emotions with the right tools.

 Most often, unlike shame, guilt is associated with actions and possessions.
 We feel guilt when we've harmed someone or when we're not proud of our actions.
 We recognize that our actions can make others feel physically or emotionally bad, and in our compassion, we feel guilt and want to make it right.
-As we mature, we might also feel guilt because we have something that others don't have.
-As long as our emotions aren't extreme, this is the healthy side of guilt.
+As we mature, we might also feel guilty because we have something that others don't have.
+As long as our emotions aren't extreme, this is a healthy aspect of guilt.
 It can prompt you to correct imbalances.

 A Negative Self-Evaluation Isn't Necessary